OpenGVLab/LLaMA-Adapter/README.md

   <img src="pipeline.png"/>
 </div>

-Our approach can be simply extended to multi-modal input instructions.
+Our approach can be simply extended to **Multi-modal Input Instructions**.
 The reasoning framework of image-conditioned LLaMA-Adapter for [ScienceQA](https://scienceqa.github.io/) is as follows, which is also shared by other modalities, such as audio and video.

 <div align="center">
   <img src="multimodal.png"/>